 This is because their differences have more to do with the roles they were bred for than where they came from.
 American Labs were bred for working ability, and English for show quality.

-American Labs are more active, intelligent, and stubborn, while English Labs are calmer, sweeter, and friendlier.
+American Labs are more active, clever, and stubborn.
+While English Labs are calmer, sweeter, and friendlier.

 For this reason, the American Labrador excels as a working dog.
-Meanwhile, the English version makes a wonderful family pet.
+But, the English version makes a great family pet.

-However, this doesn’t mean that the American Labrador won’t make a good companion or that the English Lab will be low-energy.
+However, this doesn’t mean that the American Labrador won’t make a good pet.
+Or that the English Lab will be low-energy.

 Origins Of The Labrador Retriever